Skip to Main Content

 2. the Obama Administration?

-2. Pick a comparison (regional/national news, U.S./foreign news, conservative-leaning/liberal-leaning news outlet, or t.v. news transcript/print article) and find “matching” op-ed articles on the U.S. withdrawal from Joint Comprehensive Plan of Action (JCPOA), also known as the "Iran nuclear deal”.
+2. Pick a comparison (regional/national news, U.S./foreign news, conservative-leaning/liberal-leaning news outlet, or t.v. news transcript/print article) and for each side of the pair, find an op-ed article on the U.S. rejoining the Paris Agreement (2021).
+Print out and/or save to disk for later class use.

 1. Provide citations for both articles using author/date Chicago Style:

 3. What led you to this determination?
-(Among other answers, you might think about terms use and the placement of those terms in the title and text.)
+(Among other answers, you might think about terms used and the placement of those terms in the title and text.)

-3. Pick a comparison (regional/national news, U.S./foreign news, conservative-leaning/liberal-leaning news outlet, or t.v. news transcript/print article) and find “matching” (not op-ed) articles on the same foreign policy decision from each of the paired sources.
+3. Pick a comparison (regional/national news, U.S./foreign news, conservative-leaning/liberal-leaning news outlet, or TV. news transcript/print article) and for each side of the pair, find a news article (not op-ed) on the same foreign policy decision (of your choice) from each of the paired sources.
 Print out and/or save to disk for later class use.

 1. Provide citations for both articles using author/date Chicago Style